 - Matriculate to law school in Fall 2023.

-- Be available to Sidley representatives via telephone and email from February 2021 through September 2022 and respond in a timely way to all inquires from Sidley.
+- Be available to Sidley representatives via telephone and email from February 2022 through September 2023 and respond in a timely way to all inquiries from Sidley.

 - Upon starting law school, remain in touch with Sidley representatives to provide feedback on how the Sidley Prelaw Scholars Program is benefiting the Sidley Scholar during the first year of law school.

 - Upon an expression of interest, be available to a future Sidley Scholar as a mentor.

 In rare circumstances, a student may request that the firm consider an exception to a requirement of the program.
 Sidley’s Diversity and Inclusion Committee will consider such requests on a case-by-case basis, but certain benefits of the program may not be made available to such student.
 For example, Scholars who do not attend the entire Summer Seminar will not receive the second installment of their scholarship award.
 All such decisions are at the sole discretion of Sidley’s Diversity and Inclusion Committee.